Designing Heaven's Will: The job assignment in the Chinese imperial civil service: Analysis of the assignment procedures and the changes

 \begin{prop} When considering only compatibility in terms of eligibility $\mathcal{C}^{-}$, the First \Ming, First \Qing, and Second \Qing procedures produce matchings that minimize unfilled jobs, while there are markets and assignment plans for which the \Song and the Second \Ming procedures produce matchings that do not minimize unfilled jobs. \end{prop} \begin{proof} First, recall that the First \Ming procedure tries to match workers to jobs that fit their degrees, following the order to match as many workers in $W^A$ first to jobs in $J^A$ and then to $J^{AB}$, and afterwards, match as many workers in $W^B$ to jobs in the remaining $J^{AB}$ jobs and then to $J^{B}$.
 Therefore, (i) jobs in $J^A$ will only be left unmatched if $|W^A|<|J^A|$, (ii) jobs in $J^{AB}$ will only be left unmatched if every worker is matched, and (iii) jobs in $J^{B}$ will only be left unmatched if all workers in $W^B$ are matched.
 One can clearly see that when some job is left unmatched, the three observations above imply that there is no alternative matching that could match that job without leaving another unmatched.

 Second, notice that every sequence of tubes under the First and Second \Qing procedures contains workers and jobs that are mutually compatible with respect to $\mathcal{C}^{-}$.
-Since the number of workers and jobs are equal in each one of these sequences of tubes, every worker is matched to a job, and therefore the matching produced by these two procedures does not minimize unfilled jobs.
+Since the number of workers and jobs are equal in each one of these sequences of tubes, every worker is matched to a job, and therefore the matching produced by these two procedures minimizes unfilled jobs.

 Next, to see that the matchings produced by the \Song and Second \Ming procedures might not minimize unfilled jobs, consider a market where there is an equal number of $A$ workers, $B$ workers, $A$ jobs, and $AB$ jobs, and $|W^A|=|W^B|=|J^{A}|=|J^{AB}|=n$ with $n \in \mathbb{N}^+$.
 Consider moreover an assignment plan, where $A$ workers are assigned before $B$ workers, and for every worker, $AB$ jobs are considered before $A$ jobs.
 That is, for every $w_a\in W^A$ and $w_b\in W^B$, $w_a\succ^W w_b$; and for every $w\in W$, $j_{ab}\in J^{AB}$ and $j_{a}\in J^{A}$, $j_{ab}\succ_w^J j_{a}$.